 AED (Automatic External Defibrillator)

 An AED is used to help a heart attack victim.
-There is an AED at the “Dorothy” comfort station.
+There are AED’s located on the clubhouse patio and at the “Dorothy” comfort station.
 Dial 911 first.

 Most power outages at camp last only a few hours.
 Since the camp water supply is an on site well, the toilets and campsite water will not flow.
 An alternative means of flushing a toilet is by pouring a bucket of water into the bowl.